Matt Reiswerg

-Matt Reiswerg (born July 3, 1980) is an American former soccer (football) player and coach.
+Matt Reiswerg (born July 3, 1980) is an American former soccer player and coach.
 Currently, he works for the United States Soccer Federation.
 He played soccer at Indiana University.
 He played professionally for the Cincinnati Riverhawks and the Indiana Blast.
 He won a silver medal with Team USA at the 2005 Maccabiah Games in Israel.

 Early life

 Reiswerg is a native of Indianapolis, Indiana, and attended North Central High School.
 His grandfather was Rube Reiswerg, a professional basketball player in the National Basketball League during the 1930s.

 Career

 College

 Reiswerg attended Indiana University (Psychology; 2002), where he was a goalkeeper on the Hoosiers soccer team from 1999 to 2002.
 He was a member of Indiana University's 1999 NCAA National Championship team, as well as a part of three IU squads that advanced to the College Cup Final Four.
 Additionally, the Hoosiers captured four Big Ten regular season titles, and two Big Ten Tournament championships during his playing career.
 Reiswerg was a 4-time Alpha Beta Academic Award honoree during his career.